laurentgauthier/p-traffic-signs/README.md

 ### Image pre-processing

-As a first step, I decided to convert the images to grayscale and apply some form of histogram equalization.
+As a first step, the images are converted to grayscale and some form of histogram equalization is applied.

 The thinking behind that decision was based on the fact that the data set included images that were showing quite different characteristics:

 * dark images with low contrast
 * bright images with low contrast